lecodes/boinc-server-docker/drupal.md

 * point browser to localhost/install.php

-    *if when you access this pae you see an error about the database, wait a few seconds then refresh, its just that it take a moment for the mysql to boot up*
+    *if when you access this page you see an error about the database, wait a few seconds then refresh, it take a moment for the mysql container to boot up*

 * click on "Install" and go through the install process